Tug-of-war between idioms' figurative and literal interpretations in LLMs: Introduction

-\begin{itemize} \item We propose a next token prediction task that distinguishes figurative vs.~literal interpretations using interpretation-specific tokens (Section~\ref{sec:data_gen}). \item We show that early layers contribute to retrieve the idiom's figurative meaning, and that these are significantly different from general semantic processing (Section~\ref{sec:disambiguation}). \item We identify a selection mechanism at the token immediately following the idiom, where its residual activation shifts toward the figurative interpretation and then propagates through the intermediate layers (Section~\ref{sec:information_flow}). \item We also uncover a bypass pathway that channels the literal interpretation directly into the final prediction, circumventing the intermediate route (Section~\ref{sec:competition_flow}). \end{itemize}
+\begin{itemize} \item We find that early layers and idiom specific heads causally retrieve figurative interpretations, while suppressing the corresponding literal counterparts (Section~\ref{sec:disambiguation}). \item We identify a selection mechanism at the token immediately following the idiom, where an intermediate path carries a strong flow toward the figurative interpretation.
+In parallel, a bypass pathway preferentially carries literal information directly to the final prediction, circumventing the intermediate pathway (Section~\ref{sec:information_flow}). \item We localize where context resolves idiomatic ambiguity, showing that early MLP/MHSA layers suppress figurative retrieval under literal context, while later MHSA integrates surrounding tokens to refine the context consistent interpretation (Section~\ref{sec:context}). \end{itemize}